 The circumstances in the non-paying parent’s life could also bring about a change to the child support order.
 If the non-paying parent sees a sudden increase in their income, it could result in a modification of the support obligation.
 The same is true if the receiving parent remarries and has additional income from their spouse to rely on.
 A diligent lawyer in Ottawa could help either parent file a motion for change to an existing child support order.

 Determining how much child support you or your co-parent owe after separating or divorcing is not always as simple as plugging your income into an online calculator.
 Depending on your situation, several different rules—and exceptions to those rules—could make determining your financial obligations an especially complex task.

 Fortunately, assistance is available from a seasoned legal professional with years of experience pursuing optimal outcomes for parents on both sides of this kind of dispute.
-Call at any time, 24 hours a day, to learn how an Ottawa child support lawyer could help you.
+Call at any time, 24 hours a day, to learn how one of our Ottawa child support lawyers could help you.